brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/The Urgency of Addressing Ransomware: Statistics and Trends.md

 draft: false

 ---

-## The Urgency of Addressing Ransomware: Statistics and Trends

 ### Escalating Frequency:
 Ransomware attacks have seen an alarming surge in recent years.
 According to [industry reports](https://www.cybintsolutions.com/cyber-security-facts-stats/), there was a 62% increase in ransomware attacks in 2020 compared to the previous year, demonstrating the escalating frequency of these incidents.